 Yes, I pay lots of that too, and not just because I don’t have the same lawyers as Starbucks.

-I don’t employ anyone directly right now, but use a variety of different assistants to help me run the Joy of Business.
+I’m signed up as a Living Wage employer, and pay a lot more than that.
 I support and have campaigned for the UK Living Wage, and I’ve never knowingly paid anyone less than £10 per hour, even if they’re outside of the UK.

 Here’s a video of me in the sunshine talking more about my philosophy in business.